WoltEye/MiniReddit/README.md

 ## Known issues
 - Markdown support isn't the best right now, its really buggy.
 - All comment replies are not visible. *(This issue will not be fixed.
-The "missing" comments need a extra fetch request which would make the app even more easy to break because of [reddit's new api policy](https://www.reddit.com/r/redditdev/comments/14nbw6g/updated_rate_limits_going_into_effect_over_the/))*
+The "missing" comments need a extra fetch request which would make the app even more likely to reach the reddit's ratelimit.
+[Reddit's new api policy](https://www.reddit.com/r/redditdev/comments/14nbw6g/updated_rate_limits_going_into_effect_over_the/))*
-- The app is really easy to break and its very unstable due to [reddit's new api policy](https://www.reddit.com/r/redditdev/comments/14nbw6g/updated_rate_limits_going_into_effect_over_the) x2 :)
+- The app can be very unstable due to [reddit's new api policy](https://www.reddit.com/r/redditdev/comments/14nbw6g/updated_rate_limits_going_into_effect_over_the) x2 :)

 ## Fully Responsive Layout
 Fully responsive layout that supports all screen sizes